Post-Tenure Review Preparation Guidelines

 - To reference the documentary evidence as desired and appropriate with materials and artifacts such as CDs, DVDs, photographs, articles, books.

-3. [required for Associates, optional but highly recommended for Professors] Student Rating Form (SRI) Report summary data charts and/or IDEA summary reports from the most recent five years.
-The Institutional Research Office can provide you with an Excel workbook with a summary table and graphs of your pre-IDEA SRI ratings.
-Please contact Mark Salisbury if you are interested in this option.
+3. Student Rating Form (SRI) Report summary data charts and/or IDEA summary reports from the most recent five years.
+The Institutional Research Office can provide you with an Excel workbook with a summary table and graphs of your IDEA ratings.

 The faculty member may also present a file of supporting materials.
 The individual may choose what to include, but we typically see, for example: ·